Individualized Honors Program (IHP)

 The IHP Program

-• The IHP empowers highly gifted students to far exceed academic achievement levels and cultivates a growth mindset, critical thinking, and inquiry-based practices.
+- The IHP empowers highly gifted students to far exceed academic achievement levels, cultivating a growth mindset, critical thinking, and inquiry-based practices.

-This program recruits a diverse group of students who cultivate a growth mindset, in-depth and reflective inquiry-based practices, and consistent participation in outreach, integration, and service to their school and extended communities.
+This program recruits a diverse group of students who cultivate a growth mindset, engage in in-depth and reflective inquiry-based practices, and consistently participate in outreach, integration, and service to their school and the broader community.
 IHP students are essentially self-starters, curious about learning, and can apply learned skills across various disciplines.
-Therefore, IHP students are prepared, not only academically but socially and emotionally.
-Students chosen to participate in IHP must complete an application process; this includes a review of past grades, standardized test scores, and academic assessment, which are all reviewed and facilitated by Unified Enrollment and our on-site IHP Team.
-The IHP intends for students to be confident and well prepared to enter Advanced Placement and honors classes in high school and be positive contributors to their school communities.
+Therefore, IHP students are prepared, not only academically but also socially and emotionally.
+Students chosen to participate in IHP must complete an application process, which includes standardized test scores and academic assessments.
+Unified Enrollment and our on-site IHP Team facilitate these reviews.
+The IHP aims for students to be confident and well-prepared to enter Advanced Placement and honors classes in high school, and to be positive contributors to their school communities.

 IHP candidates have often expressed wanting to be challenged in all learning areas.
-They have a curiosity beyond the textbook, and often will go beyond and research topics to extend their learning.
+They have a curiosity that extends beyond the textbook, and often delve deeper to research topics and expand their learning.
 Given this curiosity and dedication, it is no surprise that IHP students have been making a splash at Mark Twain competitions!
-Our 6th, 7th, and 8th-grade IHP students have been awarded and acknowledged in the Science Olympiad and Robotics Competitions and the school-wide and regional Spelling BEE.
-As part of being well-rounded, IHP students are also athletes recognized as accomplished in cross country, track, volleyball, and soccer.
+Our 6th, 7th, and 8th-grade IHP students have been awarded and acknowledged in the Science Olympiad and Robotics Competitions, Model United Nations, and the school-wide and regional Spelling BEE.
+As part of being well-rounded, IHP students are also recognized as accomplished athletes in our school sports teams.

-All IHP students are also given a mandatory reading list and assignment for the summer.
-This reading spurs topic interest and builds reading endurance, critical thinking, and, most importantly, a general love for reading.
+All IHP students are also assigned a mandatory reading list and summer assignment.
+This reading sparks interest in the topic and builds reading endurance, critical thinking, and, most importantly, a general love for reading.

 We have an active and caring parent group as part of our IHP Family.
 Parents have been an integral part of building the program.
 They have arranged non-LAUSD events where IHP students can meet and have fun together, including community service projects and events.